Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach

 \subsubsection{\N{GW190521b}}

-This event shows a preference for the \seob approximant, although the recovered parameters and log-likelihood values are similar for all four models.
-Also in this case, our results are consistent with the ones in the LVK papers~\cite{LIGOScientific:2021usb}, and we find no evidence of precession.
+This event shows a preference for the \seob approximant (cf. Table~\ref{tab:probs}), although the recovered parameters and log-likelihood values, reported in Tables~\ref{tab:mass-pars},~\ref{tab:spin-pars} and~\ref{tab:log_lik}, respectively, are similar for all four models.
+Also in this case, our results are consistent with the ones in the LVK papers~\cite{LIGOScientific:2021usb} see Table~\ref{tab:js-pe}, and we find no evidence of precession.